 - Vote the review as “Useful” or “Funny” or both

 These are things completely under your control and you should do for every positive review.
 You should also have someone else in your organization do them.
 The more the merrier.
-There are also things you can ask your clients or friends to do to create the type of profile that would not get filtered.
+There are also things you can ask your customers to do to create the type of profile that would not get filtered.

-How to Help Clients and Friends Avoid the Yelp Review Filter
+How to Help Customers Become More Legitimate for the Yelp Review Filter

-If Yelp is trying to filter reviews as spam, help your customers and friends avoid the filter by instructing them to complete their profile and start leaving reviews regularly.
+If Yelp is trying to filter reviews from not real people as spam, help your customers through the filter by instructing them to complete their profile and start leaving reviews regularly.
 Ask them to invest in creating a real Yelp footprint – and get the benefit of the leading local review site.

 As a result, not only do my reviews never get filtered, but even better, my Yelp reviews always appear on the front page.
 This is because I am real.
 I have left real, useful reviews to businesses I frequent and look like a real person to Yelp.

-Here are things you can do to help your clients and friends avoid the Yelp Review Filter:
+Here are things you can do to help you and your customers through the Yelp Review Filter:

 - Write a bunch of Yelp reviews.
 Take 10 local businesses and leave Yelp reviews for them.
 Your favorite local businesses will thank you and you’ve done good in the world by helping them.
 But remember, Yelp wants real people giving real reviews.
 Not every experience is positive and your Yelp reviews should run the spectrum from 1-5 stars.